Note: This is part of the “Tales From the Butler Academy” section. Start with “I’m a Slave; Why Am I Going to Butler School?” for more context.

 There are many parts of our dynamic that I think make the most sense from that lens:

-Mistressmy employer.
+Mistress my employer.
 But, it’s the closest equivalent.
-It’s a pre codified mode that means inspections, service tasks, and schedule items may generally be skipped without consequence, to be used if I’m sick, etc. I also generally get Sunday mornings “off” to the same extent.
+It’s a pre codified mode that means inspections, service tasks, and schedule items may generally be skipped without consequence, to be used if I’m sick, etc.

-- My journal/review system.
+My journal/review system.
 Okay, this might not sound super businessy, but the basic premise here is basically that I keep logs that she looks over.
 It’s a way to review and communicate.
-Each night—from the very beginning—I write an entry in my physical journal, mostly briefly logging activities.
-Before Meta Saturday time, I create a weekly review page in summary.
+Each night—from the very beginning—I write an entry in my journal, mostly briefly logging activities.
+Before Meta Friday time, I create a weekly review page in summary.
 (I also do this monthly, quarterly, biannually—I also start a new physical journal at that time—and annually.)
 Then, I bring her the journal.
 For the monthly review, I also send her an email.
-The email mostly refers her to the journal, to my monthly habit/goal/task tracker I keep on a giant Post It note in my office and fill in as I go (this one isn’t required, it’s for me, but it can be useful for her to see at a glance, too), and to my monthly newsletter I post publicly.
+The email mostly refers her to the journal and to my monthly newsletter I post publicly.
 I also include statistics for the month from my websites, income, FetLife profiles/groups/events, Archive of Our Own, etc. I reference this frequently myself.

-- And, no small thing, this is probably the most important factor that makes my dynamic an equivalent I can frequently easily talk about for butler school coursework: the part where I work forty hours a week or so for her.
+And, no small thing, this is probably the most important factor that makes my dynamic an equivalent I can frequently easily talk about for butler school: the part where I work forty hours a week or so for her.
 Being a

 You can see how I actually had things to say for this module.